 Balance is a great oil blend to use during an AromaTouch Hand Massage.

 Feeling anxious?
 Apply Balance to your wrists or neck to help with nerves.

-In my equine practice cedarwood and vetiver are very popular with horses - especially those that live in bigger barns and equestrian centers.
+In my equine practice Cedarwood and Vetiver are very popular with horses - especially horses that live in bigger barns and equestrian centers.

 Cedarwood is known for its rich hue and warm, woody scent.
 Its use dates back to Biblical times.
 Cedarwood is native to cold climates, thriving in high altitudes and growing up to 100 feet.
 It has very grounding and calming properties, is an effective bug repellent and improves respiratory function.